 Protection and Durability

 As you can probably guess, the ultralight models offered the least protection and durability.
-While hanging in the Grand Trunk Nano 7 we could feel even the slightest breeze moving underneath us, hence the 3 out of 10 rating.
+While hanging in the Grand Trunk Nano 7 and the Sea to Summit Ultralight we could feel even the slightest breeze moving underneath us, hence the low ratings.
 The Grand Trunk Ultralight Starter was marginally better, but not by much.
-The Sub7 definitely fits into this group as well, but we tested it as part of the SubLink Shelter System, which provided us with a tarp and bug net, so we gave it an 8.
+The Sub7 fits into this group as well, but we tested it as part of the SubLink Shelter System, which provided us with a tarp and bug net, so we scored it a bit higher.
 You would still need a sleeping pad or underquilt for cold nights, but at least we were protected from the day-to-day elements.

-Each individual manufacturer offers a plethora of fun and functional accessories depending on your needs and preferences.
+Each manufacturer offers a plethora of fun and functional accessories depending on your needs and preferences.
 Once you've decided on your brand, it's worth it to take some time and peruse your options, keeping in mind that some accessories will be compatible across brands.

 Accessories that may be essential for your setup are unique mattresses, which provide wings to keep your arms and shoulders warm, underquilts for even colder temperatures, top quilts for extra coziness, and different styles of bug nets and rain flies.
 Check out each review for more suggestions on accessories and alternate versions available from each manufacturer.